On this page

 P-value adjustment

 Multiple tests on the same data increase the chance of false positives.
 P-values are automatically adjusted according to your global adjustment setting.
-In batch mode, adjustment is applied globally across all batch analyses.

 If no adjustment method is selected, a warning appears recommending you consider one.